rkiko/AC_Agulhas_eddy_2021/README.md

 I calculate, for different depth bins, the particle size distribution(PSD).
 Here, I consider all the profiles included between the 23 of April and the 18th of August (the final date can be changed), so that the PSD is a mean.
-Finally, I extract the PSD for the smaller size classes (for which the uvp does not work) from the fit.
+Finally, I extract the particle abundance for the smaller size classes (for which the uvp does not work) from the fit.

 \
 an29

 The principle of this script is the same as in an28, with the difference that the PSD slope is extracted for each profile separately.
-In this way, I can evaluate how the PSD slope changes with time (even if the uncertainty would be larger)
+In this way, I can evaluate how the particle abundance for the smaller size classes changes with time (even if the uncertainty is larger)